 To deliver this, we must integrate our people and places and recognise their value to our learning, teaching and research.
 This means harnessing the knowledge, innovation and enthusiasm of our staff and students for delivering positive change; developing and managing a sustainable campus infrastructure; and, facilitating sustainable operations and culture change interventions.

-Our Quality Management and Enhancement Framework (QMEF) incorporates consideration of education for sustainable development and the Teaching and Learning Strategy of the University implicitly uses education for sustainable development as a pedagogic driver.
+Our Enhancement Framework for Academic Programmes and Practice incorporates consideration of education for sustainable development and the Teaching and Learning Strategy of the University implicitly uses education for sustainable development as a pedagogic driver.

-UWE Bristol's Quality Management and Enhancement Framework makes explicit reference to and use of both the QAA-HEA ESD Guidance and HEFCE's Sustainable Development in Higher Education framework as context for the consideration of ESD within annual curriculum monitoring and curriculum approval and review processes.
+UWE Bristol's Enhancement Framework for Academic Programmes and Practice makes explicit reference to and use of both the QAA-HEA ESD Guidance and HEFCE's Sustainable Development in Higher Education framework as context for the consideration of ESD within annual curriculum monitoring and curriculum approval and review processes.
 A guidance document for staff is available to help them to understand the principles and potential applications of ESD and the university’s commitment.
 UWE Bristol’s Senior Lecturer in ESD provides specific staff development sessions for staff on how to meet the university’s expectations of ESD with curriculum development and review processes.

 Partnership with students